mojsony/api-descriptions/common/common-guide.md

 Each event publsihed by API is uniquely identified by its name.
 Events happen in a lifecycle of a resource that is classified by `aggregate-kind` and identified by `aggregate-id`.

-Bulk optimization
+Bulk optimizations
 -----------------
-When API endpoint is optimized for bulk reads and bulk writes their payload contract is flattened and default content type is `text/csv` and http compression is used by default.
+When API endpoint is optimized for bulk reads and bulk writes you can expect that their payload contract is flattened, default content type to be `text/csv` and http compression to be used by default.
 This minimizes network traffic and simplifies processing at other end.

 Commonly used query parameters
 -----------------------